abs-tudelft/sbd/src/getting-started/docker.md

   target/scala-2.12/<YOUR_PROJECT_NAME>_2.12-1.0.jar
   ```

-- Spawn the history server to view event logs, accessible at
+- To spawn the history server to view event logs, accessible at
   [localhost:18080](http://localhost:18080)

   ```bash